moments matter

 Looking to the Future

-The group recently celebrated its first anniversary, and 16 Tremble Clefs members performed at the Parkinson's Foundation's Moving Day walk, about an hour-and-a-half away in Tampa.
+When the group celebrated its first anniversary, the 16 Tremble Clefs members performed at the Parkinson's Foundation's Moving Day walk.
 "After the walk was over, we were on the main stage.
 We all had matching shirts on and sang four songs.
 I was so proud."